srush/MRF-LM/README.md

 ## Advanced Usage

+### Word Embeddings

+Once a model is trained `mrflm_test` can be used to view the embeddings produced by the model.

+    ./mrflm_test  --model-name=lm.model --embeddings embed --vocab lm_data/ptb.train.txt_vocab_K2.dat

+This will output two files.
+The file `embed` will contain the word embedding vectors one per line.
+The file `embed.nn` will contain the 10 nearest neighbors for each word in the vocabulary.

+### Tagger

+The tagging model can also be used after it is trained.
+To run the tagger on a data set (such as test), use the following command.

+    ./mrflm_test --model-name=tag.model   --model Tag --tag-file=tag_data/ptb.test.txt.tag.words --tag-features=tag_data/ptb.train.txt.tag.features --vocab=tag_data/ptb.train.txt.tag.names --tag-vocab=tag_data/ptb.train.txt.tag.tagnames --train=tag_data/ptb.train.txt.tag.counts  --cores=1

 ### Moments File Format

 The input to the main implementation is a file containing the moments of the lifted